California License Renewal: Step-by-Step

 Renewal is possible through the phone by calling the number on your renewal notice.
 You will identify the Renewal Identification (RIN).
 Then, pay the $35 renewal fee by credit/debit card.

-Renewing at a DMV Now Terminal
+Renewing at a DMV Now Kiosks

 There are 100+ DMV Now self-service terminals located throughout California.
 These touch-screen terminals allow users to renew their licenses.
 Users should bring their renewal notice or recent vehicle registration form.
 Then, follow the on-screen instructions to complete the renewal process.